 Fire extinguisher training is available for high school students and adults.
 The training can be scheduled for businesses, civic/church groups, and school courses.
 The first portion of training includes a lecture-style teaching session with a Power Point presentation.
 The second portion of training is done in an outdoor space using the Bullex Digital Fire Extinguisher Trainer or the Bullex Live-Fire Extinguisher Trainer.

-Educational presentations can be given at your facility on a variety of topics, including CPR training.
+Educational presentations can be given at your facility on a variety of topics, including hands only CPR training.
 These are available to groups such as older adults, daycare children, students, parents, scout groups, and others.

 A fire truck can be requested for educational events where groups will be able to look inside of the truck and compartments while learning the operations of the truck.
 This allows us a great opportunity for community interaction and fire-prevention education.
 Please keep in mind that the fire truck may still be responding to emergency calls.